bennylp/awesome-cpp-ml/README.md

 ## Machine Learning Frameworks

 Frameworks:
+- [Darknet](https://pjreddie.com/darknet/): open source neural network framework written in C and CUDA.
+It is fast, easy to install, and supports CPU and GPU computation.
+Mainly geared towards CNNs but has some RNNs as well.
 - [MLPack](http://mlpack.org/): a scalable machine learning library, written in C++, that aims to provide fast, extensible implementations of cutting-edge machine learning algorithms.
 - [Shogun](http://shogun-toolbox.org/): open-source machine learning library that offers a wide range of efficient and unified machine learning methods.
 - [OpenNN](http://www.opennn.net/): an open source class library written in C++ programming language which implements neural networks with deep architectures, a main area of machine learning research.